Glossary

 @

 Starts a doc part.
-Doc parts continue until an @c directive or the end of the body text.
+Doc parts continue until an @c or @code directive or the end of the body text.

 @@ convention for headlines